 Common Mistakes That Ruin Injury Claims

-After a car accident, the steps you take—or fail to take—can significantly impact the outcome of your injury claim.
-Many victims unintentionally make mistakes early in the process that insurance companies later use to reduce or deny compensation.
+After a car accident, the steps you take or fail to take can significantly affect the outcome of your injury claim.
+In fact, many victims unintentionally make common mistakes injury claims process that insurance companies then use to reduce or deny compensation.

 Not Seeking Immediate Medical Attention

-One of the biggest mistakes accident victims make is delaying medical care.
-Even if you feel “okay” after a crash, injuries like whiplash, concussions, soft-tissue damage, or internal injuries may not show symptoms right away.
-Insurance companies use gaps in treatment to argue you were not really injured, your injuries were caused by something else, or your injuries are not severe.
-Always seek medical care as soon as possible after an accident.
+Delaying medical care is one of the biggest common mistakes injury claims suffer from.
+Even if you feel okay after a crash, injuries like whiplash, concussions, soft-tissue damage, and internal injuries often do not show symptoms right away.
+As a result, insurance companies use those treatment gaps to argue that you were not really hurt, that something else caused your injuries, or that your injuries are not severe.
+Always seek medical care as soon as possible.

 Not Following Medical Advice

 Skipping follow-up appointments, ignoring treatment plans, or stopping care early can drastically weaken your claim.
-Insurers will argue that your injuries healed sooner than you claim, you worsened your own condition, or you are exaggerating your symptoms.
-Consistent medical treatment builds a strong, documented timeline of your injuries.
+Specifically, insurers will argue that your injuries healed sooner than you claim, that you worsened your own condition, or that you exaggerated your symptoms.
+Consistent medical treatment builds a strong, documented timeline that supports your case.

 Giving a Recorded Statement to Insurance

-Insurance adjusters may seem friendly, but they are trained to gather information that benefits the insurance company—not you.
-Recorded statements can hurt you because your words can be twisted or taken out of context, you may not yet know the full extent of your injuries, and innocent comments like “I’m fine” can be used against you.
-Never give a recorded statement without speaking to your attorney.
+Insurance adjusters may seem friendly, but they train specifically to gather information that benefits the insurance company, not you.
+Recorded statements can hurt your case because adjusters can twist your words or pull them out of context.
+Moreover, you may not know the full scope of your injuries yet.
+Innocent comments like “I’m fine” can work against you.
+Never give a recorded statement without first speaking to your attorney.

 Posting on Social Media

-Photos, comments, or check-ins on social media—even harmless ones—can be used against you.
+Photos, comments, or check-ins on social media can work against you, even harmless ones.
 Insurance companies routinely monitor claimants’ online activity.
-Posts that may hurt your case include photos of physical activity, trips or events that suggest mobility, and comments about the accident or your injuries.
-When in doubt, stay off social media until your case is resolved.
+For instance, posts showing physical activity, trips, or events can suggest mobility.
+Comments about the accident or your injuries can also hurt your case.
+When in doubt, stay off social media until your case resolves.

 Failing to Document the Accident

 Proper documentation strengthens your injury claim.
-Mistakes include not taking photos of the vehicles, scene, and injuries, not gathering witness information, and not obtaining a police report number.
-The more evidence you have, the harder it is for insurers to dispute liability.
+Common mistakes include not taking photos of the vehicles, scene, and injuries.
+Not gathering witness information or obtaining a police report number are equally costly.
+The more evidence you collect, the harder it is for insurers to dispute liability.

-Many victims unintentionally hurt their claims by saying things like “I’m sorry,” “I didn’t see them,” or “It was partly my fault.”
-These statements can be twisted into admissions of guilt.
-Avoid discussing fault at the scene.
+Many victims hurt their claims by saying things like “I’m sorry,” “I didn’t see them,” or “It was partly my fault.”
+Insurers can take these statements as admissions of guilt.
+Above all, avoid any discussion of fault at the scene.

 Settling Too Early

-Insurance companies often offer quick, low settlements before victims understand the severity of their injuries, the full cost of treatment, the impact on their ability to work, and long-term pain or limitations.
+Insurance companies often offer quick, low settlements before victims understand the full picture.
+Specifically, victims may not yet know the severity of their injuries or the total cost of treatment.
+They may also not understand the long-term impact on their ability to work.
 Once you accept a settlement, you cannot reopen your claim.
+In other words, patience protects your recovery.

 Not Hiring a Personal Injury Lawyer

 Trying to handle an injury claim alone can lead to lower settlements, missed legal deadlines, poor documentation, overpayment of medical liens, and intimidation by insurers.
-A lawyer can protect your rights, negotiate with the insurance company, gather evidence, and maximize your compensation.
+As a result, a lawyer can protect your rights, negotiate with the insurance company, gather evidence, and maximize your compensation.

 Contact the Baton Rouge Personal Injury Lawyers at Mansfield Melancon Injury Lawyers for more help

-If you’ve been injured in an accident, avoiding these common mistakes is crucial to protecting your claim.
-Please contact Mansfield Melancon Injury Lawyers to schedule a free consultation with a Baton Rouge car accident lawyer today.
+If an accident injured you, avoiding these common mistakes is essential to protecting your claim.
+To get started, contact Mansfield Melancon Injury Lawyers to schedule a free consultation with a Baton Rouge car accident lawyer today.